ajmeese7/hellochess-v2/README.md

 `npm install`

-Make sure you have MongoDB installed and run:
+Make sure you have MongoDB installed, create a folder in the main repository labeled `data`, and run:

 `npm run datapath`